This blog may contain affiliate links. Read our disclosure policy for more info.

 La Cuevas is the name of a park on the outskirts of Samaipata that has a few different waterfalls to check out.
 You can wander around the park and swim in the small pools at the bottom of the waterfalls (if you dare, the water is really cold!)

-Las Cuevas is located about 20 km from Samaipata, Bolivia.
+Las Cuevas is located about 20 km (12 mi) from Samaipata.
 You can either jump on a bus and then walk a couple of kilometers, take a taxi, or bike ride.
 To be honest, I recommend taking a taxi as the buses are known to be very unreliable and don’t operate on a regular schedule.

-A taxi cost us 100 BOB to take us there, wait for two hours, and then drive us back.
+A taxi cost us 100 BOB (14.50 USD) to take us there, wait for two hours, and then drive us back.

-Entry fee for foreigners is 15 BOB.
+The entry fee for foreigners is 15 BOB ($2 USD).
 To me, this is a fair price for this pretty park.
 It really is a nice place to spend a couple of hours on a hot day!

 3. Ancient carvings at El Fuerte de Samaipata

-El Fuerte is the main attraction in Samaipata, Bolivia.
+El Fuerte is the main attraction in Samaipata.
 This pre-Colombian archeological site dates back well over 2,000 years and is a must-visit for any history buff.
+In fact, it’s also one of the best attractions in all of Bolivia!

 Declared a UNESCO World Heritage Site, El Fuerte showcases ancient buildings that belonged to 3 different civilizations including the Chanè, Incas, and Spanish.
 Wandering around this large site you’ll see plenty of rock carvings as well as ruins.

-El Fuerte, which translate into “the fort”, wasn’t just a fort though.
-There was residential and administrative buildings here too as well as plenty of religious significance with ceremonial spaces.
+El Fuerte, which translates into “the fort”, wasn’t just a fort though.
+There were residential and administrative buildings here too as well as plenty of religious significance with ceremonial spaces.

 In all honesty, it isn’t the most impressive ruin site I’ve ever seen.
 However, I still found it interesting and the massive rock carvings were very cool.
 If you hire a guide, you’ll definitely enjoy El Fuerte more because you’ll understand the story behind what you’re seeing.
 Simply wandering around on your own will be less impactful.